pablo33/quodlibet-filesorter/README.md

 You can afterwards, edit id3 tags... title, album etc...  by running this script the files will be renamed and moved to the corresponding path.

+### Dependencies
+this script relies on quodlibet eyed3 python library

+you can install them tipyng:

+**    apt-get install quodlibet python3-eyed3
+**

 ### Aim:
 Keep a coherent tree of files only managing tags at quodlibet.